firebadnofire/yt-dlp-utils/README.md

 Run `yt-video` to download videos

 # dependancies
-ffmpeg yt-dlp screen
+ffmpeg yt-dlp

-you will need to install these with your package manager
+You will need to install these with your package manager

+Screen is highly recommended when downloading large music/video files.
+Screen allows you to run commands and leave them in the backround while still being able to resume the command.

+To use screen with either script, put `screen -mS "yt-dlp"` before you run the scipt.
+Ex: `screen -mS "yt-dlp" ./yt-music`.

+To exit the screen, run `ctrl+a` then `d`, to resume the screen, run `screen -r`.

 ## To-dos
 - [x] add auto download yt-dlp for Arch, Fedora, and derivatives (Done with install-deps.sh but is no longer automatic)
 - [x] add support for multiple file formats (mkv, mov, and avi) and diffrent qualities for the diffrent formats